Evolution of a Meadow

 What happens when you convert plain turf to a wildflower meadow?
 A lot actually.

-Our home sits on the bottom of a downward sloping cul de sac near the outer edge of the Sourland Mountain region of New Jersey.
+Our home sits on the bottom of a downward sloping cul-de-sac near the outer edge of the Sourland Mountain region of New Jersey.
 We are one of eight members of a homeowner’s association whose sole purpose is to maintain two stormwater detention basins.
-One of those detention basins is directly behind our home, visible only to us, and takes over an acre of space.
+One of those basins is located directly behind our home, visible only to us, and occupies more than an acre.

 After ten years of tolerating this sterile patch of land, we yearned for a more beautiful view.
 That desire is what inspired the idea of turning the detention basin into a wildflower meadow.
-We later learned this conversion would attract an abundance of birds and insects that we never had before.
+We later learned that this conversion would attract an abundance of butterflies, bees, and birds that we never previously saw here.

-Before we could begin, there was some “due diligence” required.
+Before we could begin, some “due diligence” was required.
 First, we needed to get the permission of our homeowners’ association, since they own the property and are responsible for its maintenance.
-Convincing the association to approve the transformation was easy.
-We offered to pay the cost of conversion ourselves.
-In addition, the association’s maintenance costs would drop dramatically since the basin went from being mowed every two weeks during the growing season to only once a year in late winter.
-If we didn’t pay the upfront cost, we estimate the association would have broken even in about 5-8 years.
+Persuading the association to approve the transformation was easy, since we offered to pay the cost of conversion ourselves.
+In addition, the association’s maintenance costs would drop dramatically because instead of having to be mowed every two weeks during the growing season the basin needed mowing only once a year in late winter.
+If we hadn’t paid the up-front cost, we estimate that the association would have broken even in five to eight years.

 We also needed approval from the township, which has stormwater-basin maintenance standards, and requires that all stormwater landscaping be designed by a licensed landscape architect.